nf-core/website/markdown/events/2021/bytesize-2-configs.md

 One can easily realise the benefit with profiles in Nextflow with an example.
 If I want to run for example, the same command but with Singularity instead of Docker, I just need to specify the Singularity profile instead of the Docker profile.
 For nf-core pipelines, the Singularity profile is available by default.
-I just have to change the command to use this profile and voila, it is working well!
+I just have to change the command to use this profile and *voilà*, it is working well!
 This is why I like Nextflow and nf-core - it is easy.

 So far, the examples have been designed to run on my computer.
 However people usually have large datasets and it is not possible to run the pipeline on a single computer.
 So, assuming I want to do this on my institutional server/cluster/HPC instead, we need to ask ourselves some questions: